thinktandem/tandem/site/blog/2017-10-30-badcamp-2017-all-the-things.md

 ---
 title: "BADCamp 2017 ~ All the Things"
 tags:
   - development
-    - conferences
+  - events
   - drupal
   - serundeputy
 author: "Geoff St. Pierre"
 date: "2017-10-30"
 summary: "BADCamp 2017 was packed with fun, sessions, and glory."